NixOS/nix.dev/source/concepts/flakes.md

 ### Flake-only Nix

-As flakes (largely) use Nix as an internal language, you could even place all Nix code in flake files.
+As flakes (largely[^subset]) use Nix as an internal language, you could even place all Nix code in flake files.
 This pattern is gets easier with library [`flake-parts`](https://github.com/hercules-ci/flake-parts) which lets you spread code over different flake-like files.